 Immediately your dental implant restoration is finished, ensure that you clean up the area and keep it infection-free.
 Dental implants can harbor plaque and tartar same way teeth can.
 Professional cleaning of your teeth is very important regardless of whether you have just one tooth replaced by an implant or several.
 How often you go for these cleanings will be determined by your individual needs.

 Situations Requiring the Use of Dental Implants:

-- Dental implants are highly recommended if you are missing all your teeth instead of using removable complete dentures.
-Not only do removable dentures have poor chewing efficiency (less than 50% of normal chewing efficiency), they also cause gradual bone resorption resulting in facial collapse and you will longer be able to reasonably fit any type of denture.
+- If you’re missing all your teeth, we recommend dental implants instead of removable complete dentures.
+Not only do removable dentures have poor chewing efficiency (less than 50% of normal chewing efficiency), they also cause gradual bone resorption.
+This results in facial collapse and you will longer be able to reasonably fit any type of denture.